life-without-barriers/lambda-authentication/README.md

 # lambda-authentication

-Openid connect for API Gateway custom authorizers & Serverless
+JWT auth for API Gateway custom authorizers & Serverless

+Uses HMACSHA256 with a shared secret.
+If you are using tokens signed using RSA, v1 might give you some ideas.
+Uses a cookie to roundtrip the JWT, so make sure you consider CSRF protection on your api endpoints.

 ## requirements